 Gateway to Tahune Airwalk

 Want to hover high above the trees?
 Feel like a Tasmanian soaring above the mainlanders – 50 metres high to be exact?
 Head for the Tahune Airwalk and walk through the forest canopy, out to your cantilevered view over the Huon and Picton Rivers.
-Pretty stuff.
+Note, site currently closed, see website for details.

 Gateway to Hartz Mountains National Park